marcdumon/withings_data_collector/README.md

 2. **Authorization Flow**
    - The script opens your browser to the Withings authorization page
-   - You (or the user) must log in and authorize the application
+   - You log in and click “Allow”
-   - After authorization, Withings redirects to your callback URL
+   - Withings redirects back to your configured redirect URI (e.g., `http://localhost:12345/redirect`)

-3. **Collect Authorization Code**
-   - Copy the full redirect URL from your browser's address bar
-   - The URL will look like: `https://localhost:123/redirect?code=AUTHORIZATION_CODE&state=...`
-   - Paste this URL when prompted by the script
+3. **Local Callback Capture**
+   - A local HTTP server (started by the script) receives the redirect
-   - The script automatically extracts the authorization code
+   - The code is captured automatically; no manual copy/paste

 4. **Token Exchange**
    - The script exchanges the authorization code for access and refresh tokens